 - Rochelle Furneaux, Accident Compensation Corporation

-- Shane Spencer, Inland Revenue
+- Lisa Walker, Inland Revenue

 GOVIS is an incorporated society.
 The Incorporated Societies Act 1908 requires every incorporated society to have a set of rules or constitution laying out how the society is run.
 The constitution for GOVIS is available here.